← Return to Cortex

 Why not publish everything and let people decide?

 There is a distinction between sharing ideas and distributing procedural detail that could be misinterpreted as build guidance.
-Holding the draft back supports responsible dissemination without limiting discussion.
+Archiving the draft supports responsible stewardship without limiting discussion about the high-level ideas.

-Is there any legal risk for people who read the redacted public summary?
+Is there any legal risk for people who read the archived public summary?

 No. The public summary is strictly conceptual, excludes implementation steps, and is provided for context, so reading it carries no legal exposure.